avaninithish/Cancersurveyanalysis/README.md

 The dataset used in this project is from Breast Cancer Wisconsin (Diagnostic) Data Set, however it can be directly accessed from Scikit learn library's collection of datasets as... sklearn.datasets.load_breast_cancer
-...also csv file of data has been externally loaded in the repo :)
+...also csv file of data has been externally loaded in the repo python is the prograamming language usedd for coding

 RESULTS